nodelogicau/coucal-workflows/docs/index.md

 configure workspace options for current workspace.

-- members, control who has access to the workspace and roles/permissions
+- members, control who has access to the workspace
+- roles, manage fine-grained permissions
 - channels, configure integrations such as email, websub, xmpp, etc.
 - workflows, automated actions triggered by events
+- api tokens, for service integration with coucal apis

 ### Collection Views